'70s spy satellite 'better than Google Earth'

 .

-For security reasons, "U.S. companies are currently limited to selling imagery that has a ground resolution of 0.5 meters (1.6 feet) on the commercial market, but have been pushing to lower that to 0.25 meters (9.8 inches) for a few years," said Brian Weeden, space surveillance expert
+For security reasons, "U.S. companies are currently limited to selling imagery that has a ground resolution of 0.25 meters (9.8 inches) on the commercial market," said Brian Weeden, space surveillance expert

 and technical adviser at the Secure World Foundation.